DaBigBlob/FIT-Weather-Chan/docs/README.md

 1. [**Add the bot**](https://discord.com/api/oauth2/authorize?client_id=952765140468654100&permissions=536870912&scope=bot) to your FIT-related server. (only needs `Manage Webhooks` permission)

-2. Make a pull request appending your channel ID to the `discord_channels` array in [`others.json`](https://github.com/DaBigBlob/FIT-Weather-Chan/blob/main/src/others.json).
-Or [contact me on discord](https://discord.com/users/710693649662476359).
+2. Make an issuse requesting the same or [contact me on discord](https://discord.com/users/710693649662476359).
+I'll add your channel ID to the `discord_channels` array in [`others.json`](https://github.com/DaBigBlob/FIT-Weather-Chan/blob/main/src/others.json).
+(Do not make a pull request.)

 3. Done.
 Your FIT-related server channel should start receaving hourly weather updates as above.